FOR INSPIRATION STRIKE ANYWHERE

 Potential genres are action/adventure, comedy, crime caper, drama, fairy tale, fantasy, ghost story, historical fiction, horror, mystery, political satire, romance, romantic comedy, sci-fi, spy, suspense, and thriller.
 The assigned setting (e.g. Kinnick Stadium) must be the predominant location used in the story.
 The assigned object must physically appear at some point in the story.
 For example, if your assigned object is a coffee mug, the actual object must appear in the story rather than a character simply mentioning a coffee mug or the words "coffee mug" appearing as the name of an establishment, in a letter, or on a sign.

-- How to submit: Stories must be uploaded here or submitted via email to firstname.lastname@example.org.
-The submission details will be announced on the website and in emails to entrants at the start the start of the contest at 4 p.m.
-(CST) Feb.
-8, 2019.
+- How to submit: Stories must be uploaded here or submitted via email to email@example.com.
+The submission details will be announced on foriowa.org/write-now at the start of the contest at 4 p.m.
+(CST) Friday, Jan.
+31, 2020.

-- File format: The story must be uploaded as a Word Document (.doc), Text File (.txt), or Rich Text Format (.rtf).
+- File format: The story must be uploaded at foriowa.org/write-now as a Word document (.doc), text file (.txt), or in rich text format (.rtf).
 The name of the file must be the title of the story.
-For example, if the title of your short story is “Autumn,” then the name of your file must be “Autumn.doc” or “Autumn.txt.”
-Entrants will also have the option of submitting their story via email to email@example.com.
+For example, if the title of your short story is "Autumn," then the name of your file must be "Autumn.doc," "Autumn.txt," or "Autumn.rtf."
+Entrants will also have the option of submitting their story via email to firstname.lastname@example.org.

 - Font: Submissions must be typed in 12-point Courier, New Courier, or Times New Roman typeface.